embeddeddevroom/fosdem-2020/devroom-submission.md

 ## Why does it fit FOSDEM?

-Embedded, Mobile and Automotive industry heavily depends on FOSS.
-There is so many related open source projects that it's almost impossible to know them all.
+The Embedded, Mobile and Automotive industries heavily depend on FOSS.
+There are so many related open source projects that it's almost impossible to know them all.
 That's why we believe that knowledge sharing is a main goal of this devroom.